Revisiting the moduli space of semistable G-bundles over elliptic curves: Proof of

 Now let us consider a $Z$-bundle $\cF_Z$ of degree zero.
 Using the group morphism $Z\times L\to L$ we can produce a new $L$-bundle that we denote $\cF_L\otimes \cF_Z$ which is still Frobenius semistable of degree $\vlam_G$.
 The center $Z$ acts on $V$ by $\chi$ so we have that $V_{\cF_L\otimes \cF_Z}=V_{\cF_L}\otimes \chi_{\cF_Z}$, hence the set of line subbundles of degree zero of $V_{\cF_L\otimes \cF_Z}$ is the one for $V_{\cF_L}$ tensored by $\chi_{\cF_Z}$.
 Since $\chi$ is non-trivial, we obtain that for almost all $Z$-bundles the trivial line bundle $\cO$ is not a line subbundle of $V_{\cF_L\otimes \cF_Z}$, in other words $H^0(X,V_{\cF_L\otimes\cF_Z})=0$.
 So we've produced an open dense substack of $L$-bundles $\cF_L$ of degree $\vlam_P$ that are $V$-regular.

 Let us apply the previous paragraph to the representation $L\acts \fg/\fl$.
 It is not a highest weight representation but it admits a filtration with subquotients of highest weight.
+Let $W$ be such a subquotient.
+It is of highest weight, say $\alpha$, that belong to the roots of $\fg$.
+By Proposition~\ref{P:slope assoc vbdl} we have $\deg(W_{\cF_L}) = \<\phi_L(\vlam_P),\alpha\>$.
+By hypothesis (see Theorem~\ref{T:JH for Gbdles} (1)) we get $\deg(W_{\cF_L}) = \<\phi_G(\vlam_G),\alpha\>$ which is zero because by the definition of the slope map $\phi_G(\vlam_G)$ is a cocharacter of the center of $G$, hence it vanishes on the roots of $G$.

 As the weights of $\fg/\fl$ are among the roots of $\fg$, we see that if $W$ is such a subquotient, then $W_{\cF_L}$ is semistable of degree zero (see Lemma~\ref{L:XS-stg-sem-induced} and Proposition~\ref{P:slope assoc vbdl}).
 Also the central characters are not trivial because the centraliser of $Z(L)$ in $G$ is precisely $L$.
 Therefore, by the previous paragraph applied to each such subquotient $W$, the substack of $W$-regular $L$-bundles is open and dense and so is their intersection (finite number) which is nothing else than the substack of regular $L$-bundles. \end{proof}

 \begin{proof} (of Lemma~\ref{L:gen etale}) Proving generic étaleness is equivalent to proving the map is étale at some point, say $\cF_L$.
 By looking at the differential of the map we have to show the bijectivity of